prestonbridgers/Buffer-Overflow/README.md

 # Buffer-Overflow
 Buffer overflow research and ideas/implementations.

+# Planned Features/Requirements

+The following are planned features and requirements that I want the project to have and conform to:

+- **Pretty nCurses layout**: Half of the screen on the left is reserved for program stdout output.
+The other half is reserved for displaying stack info such as return address and visual recognition of buffer overflow.
+- **Output preservation**: Redirect program's output to a file.
+Monitor that file for changes and print that output to a nCurses window.
+- **Ease of use**: The library must be easy to use.
+Decorating an existing program must be a simple, streamlined process.
+Macros will likely be used liberally.

 # Directory Structure

 Code in this repository is organized by category with the use of